patriicke/react-ts/README.md

 # react-ts
 This a react typescript project
-I will consist of creating large and robust web and mobile application
+Creating large and robust web and mobile application